powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 For more information on the power flow parameters available in OpenLoadFlow, you can visit this [page](pages/documentation/simulation/powerflow/openlf.md).

 ### Create parameters to add options to the calculation
-Then we will define three parameters : a boolean indicating whether or not we will perform the loadflow preprocessing on the IGMs, a boolean indicating whether or not we want to prepare the balance computation and the name of the synchronous area will be hard coded:
+Then we will define three parameters : a boolean indicating whether or not you want to perform the loadflow preprocessing on the IGMs, a boolean indicating whether you want to prepare the balance computation  or not and the name of the synchronous area will be hard coded:

 ```java
 private static final boolean LOAD_FLOW_PREPROCESSING = true;